cherkovskiyandrey/distributed-task-framework/README.md

 If you use another DB migration framework, rely on the raw SQL scripts: [001_dtf_init.up.sql](distributed-task-library%2Fsrc%2Fmain%2Fresources%2Fdb%2Fchangelog%2Fdistributed-task-framework%2Fsql%2F001_dtf_init.up.sql) and
 [001_dtf_init.down.sql](distributed-task-library%2Fsrc%2Fmain%2Fresources%2Fdb%2Fchangelog%2Fdistributed-task-framework%2Fsql%2F001_dtf_init.down.sql) and others in the `./resources/db/changelog/distributed-task-framework/sql`

+For your convenience, we have checks for all known migrations in place.
+Currently, only scripts deployed by Liquibase are being checked.
+You can disable this by setting the `distributed-task.liquibase.check-migrations` parameter to `false` in your `application.yml` or `application.properties` file.
+By default, this parameter is set to `true`.

 Give application name and enable DTF in `application.yml`:

 ```yaml